FAQ - FREQUENTLY ASKED QUESTIONS

 In addition to court-imposed penalties, you may also face increased car insurance premiums, the loss of your job or difficulty obtaining employment later in life, student disciplinary proceedings, and financial and emotional burden on your family and friends.

-The Department of Highway Safety and Motor Vehicles has the authority to suspend your driver’s license, and the court will add a separate suspension if you are convicted.
-The length of the suspensions depends on several factors, including whether you submitted to chemical testing (breath, blood, or urine) and whether this is your first DUI.
-Read more about driver’s license suspensions, or contact us for your free case evaluation.
+The Department of Highway Safety and Motor Vehicles can suspend your driver’s license, and the court may impose an additional suspension if you are convicted.
+The suspension duration depends on factors like whether you submitted to chemical testing (breath, blood, or urine) and if this is your first DUI.
+Contact us for a free case evaluation to learn more.

 No. In order to be released from jail, you signed an agreement (“pretrial release”) to abstain from alcohol as well as any criminal activity until the completion of your case.
 This means that if you consume ANY alcohol or commit any crime before your court case is over, you can be arrested.
 When this occurs, the State Attorney’s Office often will not agree to your re-release.
 Our office recommends that you completely abstain from alcohol until your criminal case is complete.